Like A Moth To The Flame

 EJ’s Hot Pot & Sushi

 Don’t forget the side dishes!
 It’s a good idea to snag a few ready-to-eat items so you can start snacking while cooking your entree.
-There’s a wide range of possibilities here, depending on the cuisine and location, but if you can find edamame, veggie spring rolls, pickled cucumbers, seaweed salad, sesame balls, or even French fries, if you were so inclined, then you’re golden.
+There’s a wide range of possibilities here, depending on the cuisine and location, but if you can find edamame, veggie spring rolls, pickled cucumbers, seaweed salad, sesame balls, or even French fries, then you’re golden.
 Be wary of any kimchi or other unmarked banchan, as fish or shrimp are often a factor.

 EJ’s Hot Pot & Sushi